Skip to content

 There are multiple different mounting options available for pole lights which are

-• Direct mount: This mount slips directly into the light and provides for no adjustment whatsoever.
+• Direct mount: This mount slips directly into the light and provides no adjustment whatsoever.

 • Slip fitter mount: This mount gives the option for adjustment at an angle of 90 or 45 degrees.

-• Universal mount: This mount can be adjusted at any angle and can fit any mount given.
+• Universal mount: This mount can be adjusted at any angle and can fit any amount given.
 This is the most widely used mount for pole lights.

-Energy-efficient: The energy-efficiency of these pole lights are off the charts.
-As seen above, a much lower wattage LED pole lights can replace a much higher wattage metal halide fixture.
+Energy-efficient: The energy efficiency of these pole lights is off the charts.
+As seen above, a much lower-wattage LED pole lights can replace a much higher-wattage metal halide fixture.

 Motion Sensor: The pole lights of today come with a motion sensor so that the power consumption of the light can be reduced when it is not needed.
 This further saves electricity.